 Winner: Merino for comparable weight; Synthetic for warmth-to-cost ratio

 For the high-altitude sections above 4,000m where warmth is the priority, a merino base layer combined with a down or synthetic insulation midlayer and shell is a highly effective system.
+See our full layering system for Nepal trekking for how the pieces stack together.

 Durability